microsoft/TypeScript-wiki/Typings-for-npm-packages.md

-TypeScript 1.6 has introduced new way of resolving module names that mimics Node module resolution algorithm.
-As a consequence of that TypeScript compiler currently can load typings that are bundled with npm package.
-Compiler will try to discover typings for module `m` using the following set of rules:
+TypeScript 1.6 has introduced new way of resolving module names that mimics the Node.js module resolution algorithm.
+This means the TypeScript compiler can currently load typings that are bundled with npm packages.
+The compiler will try to discover typings for module `"foo"` using the following set of rules:

-- try to load file `package.json` located in package folder (`node_modules/m/`) and read the path to typings file as a value of `"typings"` field.
+1. Try to load the `package.json` file located in the appropriate package folder (`node_modules/foo/`).
+If present,read the path to the typings file described in the `"typings"` field.
+For example, in the following `package.json`, the compiler will resolve the typings at `node_modules/foo/lib/foo.d.ts`

+    ```JSON
+    {
+        "name": "foo",
+        "author": "Vandelay Industries",
+        "version": "1.0.0",
+        "main": "./lib/foo.js",
+        "typings": "./lib/foo.d.ts"
+    }
+    ```

-- try to load file `index.d.ts` located in package folder (`node_modules/m/`) - this file should contain typings for the package.
+2. Try to load a file named `index.d.ts` located in the package folder (`node_modules/foo/`) - this file should contain typings for the package.

-Precise algorithm of module resolution can be found [here](https://github.com/Microsoft/TypeScript/issues/2338)
+The precise algorithm for module resolution can be found [here](https://github.com/Microsoft/TypeScript/issues/2338)

-### Typings file should:
+### What your typings file should

-- be a `.d.ts` file
+* be a `.d.ts` file
-- be an external module
+* be an external module
-- not have triple-slash references
+* not have triple-slash references

-> Rationale: typings should not bring new compilable items to the set of compiled files otherwise actual implementation files in package can be overwritten during compilation.
-Also loading typings should not pollute global scope by bringing potentially conflicting entries from different version of the same library
+The rationale is that typings should not bring new compilable items to the set of compiled files; otherwise actual implementation files in the package can be overwritten during compilation.
+Additionally, **loading typings should not pollute global scope** by bringing potentially conflicting entries from different version of the same library